ruslanmv/ruslanmv.github.io/_pages/projects.md

 My work is based on analysis data for actionable insights.
 Devising and applying models and algorithms to mine the stores of big data.
-Analyzing the data to identify patterns and trends.
+Analyzing the data to identify **patterns** and **trends**.

 ## Cloud Solutions
 <img src="https://github.com/ruslanmv/ruslanmv.github.io/raw/master/assets/images/awslogo.png" style="zoom:33%;" />